GSS-Cogs/content-proxy/README.md

 # Content Proxy

-A proxy server to allow navigation and interactions with foreign web assets, supports targetted content insertion into proxied response.
+A proxy server to allow navigation and interactions with foreign web assets, supports content insertion into proxied response.

 # Usage